-The word stress was generated by Hans Selye.
+The word ‘stress’ was generated by Hans Selye.
 He defined it as an unexpected and unpredicted response of the brain and body to change.
 Stress is a self-produced pain occurring in thoughts.
 It varies in different situations and environments.

 In an employee at work, stress generates from when the workplace expects more results compared to what an employee is capable of achieving.
 In the case of a company expecting a worker to deliver much, irrespective of their capability, stress usually jets in.
 Often, unclear objectives and roles, harassment, or bullying at work primarily contribute to stress.

-The most important point in stress management in the workplace is the diagnosis, treatment, and rehabilitation of human resource management.
-The company is responsible for the initiation of these three programs through the human resource department especially helping the newbies to fit into their roles without stress.
+The most critical point in stress management in the workplace is the diagnosis, treatment, and rehabilitation of human resource management.
+The company is responsible for the initiation of these three programs through the human resource department, especially helping the newbies to fit into their roles without stress.
 In the event of stress in the workplace, a human resource manager must come into foster sanity.
 Here are the tips for managing stress through human resource at work:

 Implementing wellness programs

 Stress management calls for the initiation of wellness programs by the human resource manager.
-These programs assist in managing employee’s lives by eliminating stress at work and at home.
+These programs assist in managing employee’s lives by eliminating stress at work and home.
 Such programs include EAPs, also known as employee assistance programs, workshops specially made for effective stress management, fitness subsidies, gyms and massage days at work.
 Additionally, effective stress management programs are tailored to save employee’s time.
 This package includes corporate cafeterias, amenities like dry cleaners, pharmacies, worker’s concierge services, and pharmacies.

 Flexible work arrangement

 Other tips for managing stress include flexible work arrangements and schedules.
-With these tips, there is the ease in reaching work.
+With these tips, there is ease in reaching work.
 Examples of these mechanisms include telecommuting, flexible working hours, part-time schedules, and job sharing.
-These programs can help employees in maintaining a work-life balance.
+These programs can help employees maintain a work-life balance.
 Some employees are more productive at home than at work.
 With flexible schedules offering such permission, there will be a less stressful environment at work.
 This is another way of reducing stress at work.

 Providing health and safety measures